 Containing the dog.
 If help hasn’t arrived yet, or it won’t arrive, but you’ve started to establish a good relationship with the stray animal, find a way to contain him or her if possible.

-- If you are driving a car, the trunk or the back seat is a good start but may not be enough containment.
+- If you are driving a car, the back seat is a good start but may not be enough containment.
 It’s unlikely you’ll have a cage or crate with you, but even something like a cardboard box can do the job.
 The idea isn’t to enclose the dog from all sides but to put him or her in a safe space.
 If you have nothing of the sort, a big blanket can do the trick too, as long as it is big enough to cover the entire dog on the backseat of the car, and not just a part of the dog.
 With small dogs, a jacket can work too.

 - If you have no way to contain the animal inside your car, do not drive with the dog.
 It’s a risk to drive with a likely frightened and unpredictable animal by your side — you never know if the headlights of another car, the horn of a big truck, a sharp turn or even just the sound of your own car will frighten the dog and send him or her into a frenzy.
 If you have no way to contain the animal, it’s best to put him or her in your car and wait for help.
 Even if you couldn’t find a responsive shelter or a pet rescue center to assist, and if you didn’t have any friends nearby, the police should always respond to your call for help.